rmohr/burg/README.md

 burg
 ====
-Burg is a flexible, easy to use and extend authentication and authorization framework.
+Burg is a small extensible, flexible and easy to use authentication and authorization framework.

 Dependencies
 ------------

-* gmock/gtest (included in *lib*)
+* gmock/gtest (included in [lib](lib))
 * libcryptopp
 * boost
 * boost_threads